dji-sdk/Payload-SDK-Doc/source/quick-start/index.md

 The first step for getting started is to create your PSDK enterprise user account and apply for a PSDK application.
 Follow the steps [here](https://developer.dji.com/payload-sdk/apply) to do this.

-## Upgrade Matrice 200
+## Upgrade Aircrafts

-Use DJI Assistant 2 to upgrade the firmware of your M200 series aircrafts to a PSDK-enabled version (M200 Firmware Version V01.01.0800 or above).
+Use DJI Assistant 2 to upgrade the firmware of your aircrafts to a PSDK-enabled version.

 ## Get Payload SDK Software